How To Protect Your Kiln Shelf From Melting Glaze

 Wax Resist: Wax resist is easy to use, and there are many brands to choose from.
 All you have to do is brush it on or sponge it on the area where you don’t want the glaze.
 You can even use your fingers if that’s how you want to do it.

 Paraffin Wax: Melt a paraffin wax bar in a pot.
 You can get the wax at any grocery store.
-Simply wax the bottom of your pottery to resist the glaze.
-It makes a nice even line on the bottom, and the wax burns off the pot when fired.
+Simply wax the bottom of your pottery to prevent the glaze from sticking.
+It makes a nice, even line on the bottom, and the wax burns off the pot when fired.

 Beeswax: Gently melting three tablespoons of beeswax with one tablespoon of mineral oil makes a good resist and has a pleasant scent.